qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 QGIS allows you to load spatial and non-spatial layers.
 This currently includes tables supported by OGR and delimited text, as well as the PostgreSQL, MSSQL, SpatiaLite, DB2 and Oracle provider.
-All loaded layers are listed in the :guilabel:`Layers Panel`.
+All loaded layers are listed in the :guilabel:`Layers` panel.
 Whether a layer is spatially enabled or not determines whether you can interact with it on the map.

 Non-spatial tables can be browsed and edited using the attribute table view.